coderefinery/social-coding/content/software-licensing.md

 created by the author that overrides this statutory default, defining how downstream researchers can reuse your work.

+In this lesson, we focus on open-source licenses to define both how we grant permissions for software we develop (outbound licensing) and how we safely comply with terms attached to code written by others (inbound reuse).

 * Open-source licenses fall into two main families:

     * **Permissive (e.g., MIT, Apache-2.0, 0BSD):** *Do whatever you want, just keep credit.* Grants maximum reuse freedom, allowing anyone to modify, embed, or re-license your code in open or closed projects.